cvan/blog/blog/_posts/2014-05-21-forget-passwords-passwordless-login.markdown

 Forgot password?
 No, forget passwords.

 Passwords are the worst.
 These days nearly every site and app asks you to sign up and sign in.
 Some aren’t even polite about it.
 You want to buy those new kicks?
-You want to read this salicious forum post?
+You want to read this salacious forum post?
 You want free wifi so you don’t have to make smalltalk with strangers at the café?
 Go create an account and then maybe we’ll think about it.

 Two lessons before we continue: try really, really hard to figure out how to save user state and try to never ever block a user on login unless special permissions are needed.
 Envision how your site or app would function if there were no email/username/password fields.